arbyste/jp-mining-note/docs/docs/setupanki.md

 > Code: `1344485230`

 Alternative and up-to-date version of JapaneseSupport.
-Automatically generates furigana upon Yomichan card creation.
+Automatically generates furigana upon Yomitan card creation.

 This add-on is optional, because the card will simply show the sentence without furigana (on hover) if there is no furigana generated sentence.